sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 ---

+## Step 0: Housekeeping:

+For this guide to be followed through step-by-step, you will have to first step up Windows file extenions to be properly viewed.

+You can get the information for setting up Windows file extensions to be viewed by following this our guide for [enabling Windows file extensions](https://guides.martysmods.com/docs/special-and-others/enabling-windows-file-extensions/)!

+---

 ## **Step 1:** Install ReShade to GTAV

-Begin by installing ReShade to GTAV from the [ReShade website](https://reshade.me).
-Always install the latest version of ReShade.
-Using older builds of ReShade will only cause issues for you in the future.
+Begin by downloading the latest version of ReShade from the [ReShade website](https://reshade.me).

+**DO NOT use older builds of ReShade** as it will only cause issues for you in the future.

-If you're unsure on how to install ReShade to GTAV, you can follow our guide for [installing ReShade](https://guides.martysmods.com/docs/reshade-guides/downloading-and-installing-reshade/)!
+If you are struggling to install ReShade ot GTAV, please [follow our guide for installing ReShade](https://guides.martysmods.com/docs/reshade-guides/downloading-and-installing-reshade/).

-**When installing ReShade, make sure that you are installing ReShade to the `GTA5.exe` executable file.
-Installing to the launcher will provide you with an incorrect ReShade install, and will not work for you.**

 ---

 ## **Step 2:** Ensure ReShade Files are Installed

-After installing ReShade to GTAV, open your GTAV folder.

-If you're unsure where your game directory is located, please follow our guide on [locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for assistance!

-Once in your GTAV folder, you will see the files:
+Navigate to your GTAV folder by using our [guide for locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/)!

+Once there, look specifically for these two files, and singular folder:

 * `dxgi.dll` - ReShade Binary File

 * `reshade.ini` - ReShade Settings File

-* `ReShade-Shaders` - ReShade Shaders & Textures Folder
+* `reshade-shaders` - ReShade Shaders & Textures Folder

-If you cannot find the files, please follow the guide here on [enabling file extensions in Windows](https://guides.martysmods.com/docs/special-and-others/enabling-windows-file-extensions/)!
+Keep a mental note of where these files are for Step 5.

 ---

 ## **Step 3:** Locate your FiveM Installation

-Open your FiveM install location.

-Typically, this is `C:\Users\YOUR_USERNAME_HERE\AppData\Local\FiveM`.
-Replace `YOUR_USERNAME_HERE` with your actual username.
-Your install location might vary slightly.

-If you're unable to find your FiveM install location, please follow our guide on [locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for assistance!
+In order to locate your FiveM location, please utilize our [guide for locating your game's executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/)!

 ---

 ## **Step 4:** Create or Navigate to the Plugins Directory

-In the `FiveM Application Data` folder, create a `plugins` directory, then enter it.
+Once you have located your FiveM Installation folder, enter the `FiveM Application Data` folder, and create a `plugins` directory, then enter it.

-If the `plugins` directory already exists, just enter it.

 ---